ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 d
-proclamation of martial law crowds of infuriated men congregated about
+proclamation of martial law, crowds of infuriated men congregated about
-the court house during the afternoon
+the court house during the afternoon,
 </td></tr></table>

 ---

-## Cairo - Transcriptions of newspaper articles of interest.md
+## Cairo_-_Transcriptions_of_newspaper_articles_of_interest

 #### From unknown source